shruthikompella/academic-kickstart/content/home/experience.md

   description = """

   * Working experience with AEM 6.x templates and components, OSGI Services, Clientlibs, Servlets, Sightly, Sling API, JQuery, Bootstrap, HTML and CSS.

   * Involved in all phases of software development life cycle(includes development, testing, documentation and maintenance).

   * Played a prominent role in developing complete project from scratch using maven and Editable templates.

+  * Worked on creating components like Foundation Components Implementation, Reference implementation, Three-level Menu using Servlets, Editable templates and Sightly.

+  * Worked on creating complex components like Reference implementation, Sorting pages based on date using sightly, servlets and sling models.

+  * Worked on creating editable templates, components with nested multifields, ClientLibs and MSM implementation.

     """

 +++